 9. Describe the procedure for providing clinical backup support to the physician assistant in an emergency situation; and

-10. Conform to 105 CMR 120.405(K): Operator Qualifications; 263 CMR 5.08: Legal Responsibility for Actions of Physician Physician Assistant Authorized to Operate Fluoroscopic X-Ray Systems; and 243 CMR 2.08(6).
+10. Conform to 105 CMR 120.405(K): Operator Qualifications; 263 CMR 5.08: Physician Assistant Authorized to Operate Fluoroscopic X-Ray Systems; and 243 CMR 2.08(6).

 (d) The Board may request at any time an opportunity to review the fluoroscopic x-ray system practice guidelines under which a physician is supervising a physician assistant authorized to operate fluoroscopic x-ray systems.
 A supervising physician's failure to have developed fluoroscopic x-ray system practice guidelines consistent with 243 CMR 2.08(6), or failure to provide such guidelines to the Board upon request may be a basis for disciplinary action against the physician.
 The Board may require changes in such fluoroscopic x-ray system practice guidelines if it determines that the guidelines do not comply with 243 CMR 2.08 and accepted standards of medical practice.
 The Board may disapprove guidelines in their entirety if it determines that the supervising physician is not able to provide adequate supervision to the physician assistant authorized to operate fluoroscopic x-ray systems.